kellyjonbrazil/jc/docs/parsers/sysctl.md

     specify --sysctl as the first argument if the piped input is coming from sysctl -a

     Note: since sysctl output is not easily parsable only a very simple key/value object will be output.
-An attempt is made to covert obvious integers and floats.
+An attempt is made to convert obvious integers and floats.
 If no conversion is desired, use the -r (raw) option.

 Compatibility: